raldone01/image-date-fixer/README.md

 - Switching to bindings for `libexif` for a massive speedup.
 - Support more parent directory levels.
 - Support asking ollama for a smarter date resolution powered by ai.
+- Add support for limiting the amount of parallel exiftool calls to increase responsiveness of the system.

 Your contributions help make `image-date-fixer` more robust and useful for everyone!